Rebuilding the team culture at Santa Monica College

 Years ago, I was asked to become the interim head football coach at Santa Monica College (California) three weeks before the start of fall camp.
 They were on probation, had no full-time teaching position to offer and won five games in the previous two seasons combined.
 Although the existing staff felt that they had a good group based on spring and summer practices, there were no promises as to how many of those players would stick around for a new coach just weeks before the start of the season.

 I had never been a head football coach and was unsure if I would be a good one.
-I just finished coaching at the University of Nevada for Hall of Fame coach Chris Ault, followed by a successful season at El Camino College (California), and I felt revitalized.
+It wasn’t long after I finished coaching at the University of Nevada for Hall of Fame coach Chris Ault, followed by a successful season at El Camino College (California), and I felt revitalized.
 I very much enjoyed working with the eternally energetic and positive junior college coaching legend John Featherstone and had found a kindred spirit in defensive coordinator Matt Kirk and the rest of the staff.After deliberating for two days, I decided that I was ready to embark on a new adventure and perhaps my biggest career challenge to date.
 I took the reigns at Santa Monica College.

 Being hired so late, I made the decision to keep the entire staff together.
 I could have tried to bring in some guys late, but I decided that it was in the best interest of the program and the kids to keep the continuity of the staff.
 I was the outsider, and I was treated as such.